Home » Pyrenees » La Travessa dels 3 Refugis: A stunning multi-day hike in the Catalan Pyrenees

 After an hour of walking, we saw a rain gauge on our left.
 That’s the moment to turn right 90 degrees and start climbing the Marrana mountain pass.
 We let our intuition guide us because the path is not well-signed.

-We could already see the path that descended on the other side of the mountain pass.
-A few more km and we would get to the final destination for the day, the Ulldeter hut.
+We could already see the path descending on the mountain pass’s other side.
+A few more km and, we would get to the final destination for the day, the Ulldeter hut.

 🏔 Additional peaks to add to this section

-When hiking this section, you have the option to climb the Bastiments peak (2.883 m) and the Gra de Fajol peak (2.708 m).
-If you do so, add 2 h (for each peak) to the total time of the section.
+When hiking this section, you can climb the Bastiments Peak (2.883 m) and the Gra de Fajol Peak (2.708 m).
+If you do so, add 2 h (for each summit) to the total time of the section.

 We also loved the food!
-We ate a soup, a salad with pasta, and meat with caramelised onion and an almond sauce for dinner.
+We had soup, a salad with pasta, meat with caramelised onion, and an almond sauce for dinner.
 Excellent!

 Day 2 – Lakes, lakes, and… more lakes!